 - Every aspect of Kempton Park’s role in the sport would be protected – its Jumps programme would be moved to courses across the country, its all-weather programme will be moved to the new track that sees British Racing maintain its total number of racecourses, and Surrey’s racing community will continue to be well-served by several nearby racecourse, including a transformed Sandown Park.

 No. It remains business as usual at Kempton Park – both as a racing and events venue.
 In 2017, the racecourse is scheduled to stage 71 racing fixtures, including quality Jumps racing and all-year-round Flat racing on our all-weather surface, and events such as the weekly general markets and twice-monthly antiques market continue as normal.

 What has been announced is that our estate at Kempton Park has been put forward for consideration in Spelthorne Borough Council's Local Plan as a site that could be redeveloped in the future to help towards unmet local housing needs.
 Dependent on the outcome of this application and a subsequent planning process the site may be redeveloped in the future.
 However if this process is successful, we anticipate it would be at least 2021 – at the earliest – before there are any changes to racing operations.
 We look forward to welcoming all customers to Kempton Park as normal.

 What will happen at Kempton Park after 2021?

 That depends on the outcome of a planning process.
-At the moment we have simply submitted Kempton Park for consideration in Spelthorne Borough Council's Local Plan as a site that could be redeveloped to help towards unmet local housing needs and to generate capital to invest in British Racing in Surrey and nationwide.
+At the moment we have simply submitted Kempton Park for consideration in Spelthorne Borough Council's Local Plan as a site that could be redeveloped to help towards unmet local housing needs and to generate capital to invest in British Racing.
 That is the first step of a process that would take several years before there are any changes to operations at Kempton Park, where it remains business as usual in the meantime.